 In most states the settlement is completed by a title or escrow firm in which you forward all materials and information plus the appropriate cashier's checks so the firm can make the necessary disbursement.
 Your representative will deliver the check to the seller, and then give the keys to you.

-At Pacific Mortgage loans Inc., we've been helping customers afford the home of their dreams for many years and we love what we do.
+At Mike The Loan Guy, we've been helping customers afford the home of their dreams for many years and we love what we do.

 Direct: (858) 220-9039